Jessica Austin

 Natural Hazards Center

-Before returning to full-time study, Jessica held multiple policy and administration roles in state, federal, and non-profit public health agencies, including the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.
-Jessica earned a Master of Public Administration from Western Michigan University and a Master of Science in Anthrozoology from Canisius College.
-Her research interests include animals and society, including disaster preparedness for companion animals; social psychology; and qualitative research methods.
+Prior to earning her PhD, Austin held multiple policy and administration roles in state, federal, and non-profit public health agencies, including the Centers for Disease Control and Prevention and the Michigan Department of Health and Human Services.
+She earned her PhD in sociology at the University of Colorado Boulder, a Master of Public Administration from Western Michigan University, and a Master of Science in anthrozoology from Canisius College.
+Her research interests include animals and society, including the implications of hazards and disasters for companion animals; social psychology; and qualitative research methods.